You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 Now, I happen to think the most important moral issue of the day is liberty.

-That is that that is what government is about.
+That is what government is about.

 Our relationship with the government is one about the only condition proper to humans, freedom.